-Money Market-Taxable
+Money Market - Taxable

 These portfolios invest in short-term money market securities in order to provide a level of current income that is consistent with the preservation of capital.
-These funds do not designate themselves as Prime in form N-MFP and transact at a fixed net asset value.
+These funds do not designate themselves as Prime in Form N-MFP.